oresmus/oresmus.github.io/_posts/2015-10-26-my-tiling-agents-solution.md

 ### summary of solution (for people who already know the problem)

-The "Löbstacle" arises when you try to restrict a machine's actions, for safety (or some other formalizable goal), to those it can prove have a safe result;
+The "Löbstacle" arises when you try to restrict a machine's actions, for safety (or for some other formalizable goal), to those it can prove have a safe result;
 but then, for flexibility, you want it to be able to create agents like itself and delegate some or all of its job to them.